Collaboration in MyAnalytics helps you reflect on how effectively you spend your time in meetings, email, chats, and calls.

 - Working Elsewhere

-MyAnalytics counts double-booked meetings only once.
-For example, if you have two meetings that both run from 10:00 AM to 11:00 AM, MyAnalytics counts this as only one hour of meeting time.
+MyAnalytics counts double-booked meetings only one time for metric calculations.
+For example, if you have two meetings scheduled for 10:00 AM to 11:00 AM on the same day, MyAnalytics counts this as only one hour of meeting time.

 Email metrics estimate how much time you spent sending and reading emails, across all devices, such as laptops and mobile phones.
 Only emails that have your name, or a group you’re a member of, on the To line or on the Cc line are included.
 Emails that you delete without opening are not included.